-A budget of £500 has been allocated for chemical sampling of food and water and it is expected that this will still be sufficient.
+A budget of £300 has been allocated for chemical sampling of food and water.
+Where this is insufficient, underspends will be looked for to supplement the budget.
 An allocation of around £2,500 is expected from Public Health England for the routine microbiological sampling of food and water.